William Randolph III (son of Thomas)

-William Randolph (1713 or 1714–1745) was an American politician and county clerk.
+William Randolph (1712 or 1713–1745) was an American planter, politician and county clerk.
 He was the son of Thomas Randolph of Tuckahoe in Goochland County, Virginia.
 He built the elegant two-story residence for Tuckahoe.
 Randolph held the positions of Clerk and Justice in Goochland County and he represented the county as a member of the House of Burgesses.
 He was the first Clerk of Albemarle County.

 He was a good friend of Peter Jefferson, whose wife Jane Randolph Jefferson was Randolph's first cousin.
 The Jeffersons raised Randolph's children after his wife's death in 1743 and his death in 1745.